SIGN THE PETITION: ONLINE or in PRINT or EN ESPAÑOL.

-We now have 600+ members and thousands of petition signers and the support of Mayor Annise Parker!
+We now have 600+ members, thousands of petition signers and the support of Mayor Annise Parker!

 “Hens for Houston” is working to promote a sustainable and progressive Houston in which city dwellers can keep chickens on the small city lots such as those found inside the Beltway and the 610 loop.